Mw3y/epfl-cs107-PokeMAN/README.md

 When you are in battle, you have two action choices:

     - Run away "RUN AWAY."
-    - Attack "ATTACK" to inflict damage on the opposing Pokémon.
-The opposing Pokémon also inflicts damage on you.
+    - Attack : You can choose between the attacks of your Pokémon.
+Note that the power of the attacks, the Attack and Defense stats and the type of each Pokémons are considered in the damages calculation.

 ## Heal your Pokémon
 You can interact with the Pokémon assistant in the laboratory to have your Pokémon healed.

-## Battle Pokémon in the arena
+## Fight Pokémon in the arena
 Interact with a Pokémon to initiate a battle against it.

+## Fight Pokémon in tall grass
+When walking in the tall grass you have a chance to be attacked by a random Pokémon from a list of 493 of them.

 # WARNING #
 Point modified compared to the statement: it is not enough for the player to have a contact interaction with a Pokémon